What is workflow automation?

 Any workflow which after automation brings with it additional effort is an exercise in futility.
 The intent is the simplification of processes, not to bring in additional complexity.
 An optimally automated workflow is one that gets executed in as few steps as possible.

-Empathizing with users will ensure the creation of efficiently and optimally automated workflows.
+Empathizing with users will ensure the creation of efficient and optimally automated workflows.
 The users’ perspective on how to automate the workflows will be invaluable, as they are the intended beneficiaries of the entire effort.

 Segregate workflows by departments